 To learn why Todd started this venture, and his views on craftsmanship’s future, see this interview Tharawat Magazine did with Todd for its special issue on “Modernisation, Globalisation, and the Democratisation of Craftsmanship.”

-Laurie Weed joined The Craftsmanship Initiative in 2019 as Managing Editor of the magazine, Craftsmanship Quarterly.
-She brings more than two decades of editing experience to the table, as well as extensive project management, copyediting, digital production, social media, marketing and publication management gleaned from a variety of industries — from publishing houses large and small to nonprofit, travel, and tech.
-Laurie is also a longtime freelance writer whose work has appeared in The New York Times, the Chicago Tribune, The Press Democrat, several of The Best Women’s Travel Writing books and other anthologies, as well as magazines, websites, and guidebooks.
+Laurie Weed joined The Craftsmanship Initiative in 2019 as Managing Editor of Craftsmanship Quarterly magazine.
+She brings more than two decades of editing experience to the table, as well as extensive project management, copyediting, digital production, social media, marketing, and publication management gleaned from a variety of industries — from publishing houses large and small to nonprofit, travel, and tech.
+Laurie is also a longtime freelance writer whose work has appeared in The New York Times, Chicago Tribune, The Press Democrat, several of The Best Women’s Travel Writing books and other anthologies, along with a variety of magazines, websites, and guidebooks.